Your programme in sum

 The teaching style at Utrecht University is activating.
 In our lectures, we expect students to show a pro-active attitude, engagement and commitment.
 As all our lecturers are close to you as a student, you do not have to hesitate to ask questions during a lecture.

 Grading at Utrecht University is different from grading in other countries, in the sense that we grade on an absolute basis and on a 10 point grading scale.
 The grade you receive, shows to which extent you have attained a course’s learning objectives.
-Regardless of your grade, you will always receive the credits (EC) assigned to a particular course, usually 7.5 EC.
+If you receive a passing grade, you will receive the credits (EC) assigned to a particular course, usually 7.5 EC.

 In the 10 point grading scale, 1 is the lowest grade and 10 the highest.
 A 7, for example, means you scored above average on your exam and an 8 corresponds to an A. Only very rarely, students will score a 9 or 10.